Nissen dōsoron: Overview

-Japanese history revisionists used the story of Susanoo in particular, to link the deities of Japan to the deities of Korea in order to create a sense of justification over the annexation.
-One of which was to claim that the Korean god and the founder of the first Korean kingdom Gojoseon, Dangun was in fact the Japanese god, Susanoo.

-This claim was based on the fact that Susanoo first emerged from the lands of Silla, a Korean kingdom during the Three Kingdoms period of Korea in a place called "Soshimori (曽尸茂梨)" but soon left the Korean peninsula to the Japanese archipelago as he was dissatisfied with the place according to both Nihon Shoki and Kojiki.
-Using this, Japanese historians claimed that Susanoo was the original Dangun who the Koreans descended from.
+Japanese history revisionists used the story of Susanoo in particular to link the deities of Japan to the deities of Korea in order to create a sense of justification over the annexation.
+One claim was that the Korean god and the founder of the first Korean kingdom Old Chosŏn, Tan'gun, was in fact the Japanese god, Susanoo.
+This claim was based on the fact that Susanoo first emerged from the lands of Silla, a Korean kingdom during the Three Kingdoms period of Korea in a place called "Soshimori (曽尸茂梨)" but soon left the Korean peninsula for the Japanese archipelago as he was dissatisfied with the place, according to both Nihon Shoki and Kojiki.
+Using this, Japanese historians claimed that Susanoo was the original Tan'gun who the Koreans descended from.

-However, the claim was met with criticism from Korean historians as Dangun's alleged first founding of Gojoseon (2333 BC(?)–108 BC) was over two millennia prior to Susanoo's emergence from Silla (57 BCE–935 CE).
-To counter this, historians such as Shiratori Kurakichi, founder of the discipline of Oriental History (Tōyōshi/東洋史) in Tokyo Imperial University argued that the Korean deity was fabricated by Buddhist priests sometime after 372 CE.
-This allowed him to demonstrate "that Korea as a unified country developed relatively late in the history of Asia, and later than Japan", ultimately discrediting Dangun's supposed accomplishments in favor of the Japanese god.
-By the beginning of the rule, most Japanese historians denied Dangun's existence as a separate deity.
-Elder Shinto priest, Tsunoda Tadayuki postulated that Susanoo was in fact analogous with Dangun and advocated the amalgamation of the Japanese kami with the Korean god.
+However, the claim was met with criticism from Korean historians as Tan'gun's alleged first founding of Old Chosŏn (2333(?)–108 BCE) was over two millennia prior to Susanoo's emergence from Silla (57 BCE–935 CE).
+To counter this, historians such as Shiratori Kurakichi, founder of the discipline of Oriental History (Tōyōshi/東洋史) in Tokyo Imperial University, argued that the Korean deity was fabricated by Buddhist priests sometime after 372 CE.
+This allowed him to demonstrate "that Korea as a unified country developed relatively late in the history of Asia, and later than Japan", ultimately discrediting Tan'gun's supposed accomplishments in favor of the Japanese god.
+By the beginning of the rule, most Japanese historians denied Tan'gun's existence as a separate deity.
+Elder Shinto priest Tsunoda Tadayuki postulated that Susanoo was in fact analogous with Tan'gun and advocated the amalgamation of the Japanese kami with the Korean god.
 A similar phenomenon happened prior with Susanoo and Gozu Tennō, another foreign god that may have Korean origin.

-After discrediting Dangun as an autonomous and native god of the Korean people, Japanese officials such as Koiso Kuniaki (小磯國昭), Governor General of Korea, began to teach the youth that "the Japanese could trace their lineage to Amaterasu, whereas the Koreans descended from Susanoo who had appeared on Mount Soshimori in Korea."
+After discrediting Tan'gun as an autonomous and native god of the Korean people, Japanese officials such as Koiso Kuniaki (小磯國昭), Governor General of Korea, began to teach the youth that "the Japanese could trace their lineage to Amaterasu, whereas the Koreans descended from Susanoo, who had appeared on Mount Soshimori in Korea."